Ruma National Park

 There are over 400 different species of birds that have been recorded in the park.
 It is a have to the rare blue swallows-one of intra-Africa’s extraordinary migrants, besides Ostriches, sunbirds, kingfishers, the African fish eagles and Pelicans.

-Ruma National Park Park Entry Fee
+Ruma National Park Entry Fees

 Category Citizen (KES) Resident (KES) Non-Resident (USD)